Beacons of Hope – Step 4 (Popular Vote)

 The idea behind SKOCH Awards is two fold – learning from peers and learning from the best.
 For best practices sharing and learning, we encourage all participants to sit through presentations of their counterparts and learn from them.
 Sitting through peer evaluation provides you an opportunity to learn from the best practices in the country.

-6. Why is twitter voting important, if we are a non-media savvy organisation?
+6. Why is online voting important, if we are a non-media savvy organisation?

 As the world moves forward, it adopts contemporary technologies to drive value for the humankind and so should we.
-On twitter voting, same categories of organisations, individuals and nominations are competing with each other so the playing field is level.
-If you are not competent on social media, your peers aren’t likely to be savvy either.
+In online voting, same categories of organisations, individuals and nominations are competing with each other so the playing field is level.
+If you are not competent on social media and online, your peers aren’t likely to be savvy either.

 Moreover, we encourage people to adopt more and more contemporary technologies and move forward with the times to digital inclusion.